The Consolidate Operator

 The consolidate

-operator is mostly useful before inspect
+function is mostly useful before inspect

 ing data, but it can also be important for efficiency; knowing when to spend the additional computation to consolidate the representation of your data is an advanced topic!